Bonitasoft-Community/rest-api-sql-data-source/README.md

 ### Running the sample application

-- Log in with a user with Administrator profile in Bonita BPM Portal
+- Log in with a user with Administrator profile in Bonita Portal
 - Navigate to this URL:
 [http://localhost:8080/bonita/apps/sqlDemo/example/](http://localhost:8080/bonita/apps/sqlDemo/example/).
-You might need to adapt the port number (8080) especially if you are running Tomcat embedded in Bonita BPM Studio.
+You might need to adapt the port number (8080) especially if you are running Tomcat embedded in Bonita Studio.

+## Usage
+This REST API extension allow to execute SQL queries defined in queries.properties files by providing query id as REST call parameter.
+SQL queries are executed using a Java EE data source.
+The data source must be declared in your web container/application server and you should add the JDBC driver to your Java EE container/application server classloader (e.g. in Tomcat lib folder).

+In order to hide the SQL query to the end user, a file which contains a mapping queryId/SQL Query can be configurable.
+Warning: only string parameters can be added dynamically in that example.

+The default URL to execute a query is: http://{ip}:{port}/bonita/API/extension/sql?queryId={queryId}

+Content detail:

+Index.groovy           Groovy source code of the extension
+page.properties        File containing resource metadata (such as name, displayName, description, type)
+datasource.properties  File containing properties to set the data source (datasource.name is mandatory)
+queries.properties     File containing the mapping between the queryId used by the REST Client and the real query
+readme.txt             this file